-In the opening passage of her novel Damage, Josephine Hart describes "Home" this way:
+In the opening passage of her novel Damage, Josephine Hart writes:

 There is an internal landscape, a geography of the soul; we search for its outlines all our lives.
 Those who are lucky enough to find it ease like water over a stone, onto its fluid contours, and are home.